 tiles take concentrated light from the sky which falls at the front of a room

 and redirects and diffuses it to the darker parts of a space.

-Sometimes called "Luxfer tiles", they were also made by the
+Sometimes called generically "Luxfer tiles", they were also made by the

-(with whom they later merged), Solar Prism Company,
+(with whom they later merged), Solar Prism Co,

 How a Fresnel lighthouse lens bends light